boundedcontext/bounded-context-language-sample/definitions.md

 ### Resetting an existing environment

 Sometimes you want to reset all of the log data for an environment without affecting the current schema.
-This is useful when running unit and acceptance test cases.
+This is useful when running unit and acceptance test cases on your environment.
 You can do this by running the follwing:

 	reset environment 'release-0.8.13';